zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-04-c4-dynamic-programming.md

 Notes:

 - All the updates done in DP algorithms are called **expected updates** because they are based on an expectation over all possible next states rather than on a sample next state.
-- The algorithm above is the **one-table implementation**; for the two-table version, we keep the new and old $V$’s as two tables.
+- The algorithm above is the **one-table implementation**; for the two-table version, we keep the new and old $$V$$’s as two tables.
 In practice, the one-table implementation usually converges faster because it uses new data as soon as they are available.
 - The iterative policy evaluation **converges only in the limit**, so a termination condition is required.